RobotecAI/RGLGazeboPlugin/README.md

   ```

 - **pattern_preset**\
   We have prepared several lidar presets.
-You can type in the name of a LiDAR to use its pattern (all available patterns are shown below).
+You can type in the name of a LiDAR to use its pattern (all available patterns are shown below).\
+  *Note: All presets are assumed to work at 10Hz update rate*
   ```xml
   <pattern_preset>Alpha Prime</pattern_preset>
   <pattern_preset>Puck</pattern_preset>